(Pocket-lint) - Zoom has evolved into the tool of choice for keeping people connected, but one surprising trend that has emerged is quizzes.

 Remember that as the host, people are likely to be looking at, and listening to you more than any other participant, so think about what you have in the background, and what noise there is around you.

 Silence your phone to avoid those annoying bings and bongs, and don't sit next to your fridge or washing machine on the spin cycle.
 Also don't sit with your back to a window or patio doors, because you'll be silhouetted.
-A nice plain background is simple; a studious-looking bookcase is very much on trend right now, or you can pick a Zoom background.
+A nice plain background is simple; a studious-looking bookcase is very much on trend right now, or you can pick a Zoom background, but again, keeping it simple reduces the demands on your computer.

 Use the power of Zoom